WilstonOreo/omnidome/README.md

 How to build Omnidome For Windows
 =======================

-Omnidome uses the Qt Framework (minimum Version 5.9) and C++11 standard library and language standard.
+Omnidome uses the Qt Framework and C++14 standard library and language standard.
 This repository is forked from Omnidome project for Windows build.

 This forked repository has currently been successfully build on Windows 10.